datumorphism/datumorphism.github.io/content/til/programming/python/python-datetime-on-different-os.md

 category:
 - programming
 - basics
-tag:
+tags:
 - Python
 excerpt: Python datetime on different os behaves inconsistently
 ---

 ## Python datetime on Linux and Mac

 For the same code